-Debs Park: City View and Walnut Forest Trails is a 2.5 mile moderately trafficked loop trail located near Los Angeles, CA and is good for all skill levels.
+Debs Park: City View and Walnut Forest Trails is a 2.5 mile moderately trafficked loop trail located near Los Angeles, California and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible from October until May.

 nice decent walk.